 Quality: Spectacular quality profile with a little presence of bitterness or astringency.

 Nutritional value: Pulp is a natural source of bioactive phenolic compounds with considerable antioxidant activity.
 The following antioxidants are identified in cacao fruit pulp: flavonoids, phenolic acids, isoflavones, anthocyanins, proanthocyanidins and alkaloids.
 Epicatechin and gallocatechin are the most abundant flavonoids, while sinapinic and ferulic acids are the most concentrated phenolic acids.
-Theobromine, a bitter alkaloid similar in structure and properties to caffeine, is the most notable alkaloid constituents in cacao fruit pulp, along with theophylline and caffeine.
-The pulp is rich in organic acids (tartaric acid, malic acid, lactic acid, acetic acid, citric acid and propionic acid), with citric acid being most abundant.
+Theobromine, a bitter alkaloid similar in structure and properties to caffeine, is the most notable alkaloid constituent in cacao fruit pulp, along with theophylline and caffeine.
+The pulp is rich in organic acids (tartaric acid, malic acid, lactic acid, acetic acid, citric acid and propionic acid), with citric acid being the most abundant.

 COCOA ORIGIN: Blend.